Do you want to invest in real estate, energy, transport and startup projects from as little as 50 EUR with 15% annual return rates?

 - Auto-invest: no

 You need to have a bank account in the EEA in order to open an account on Crowdestor.
 Once you register you can add money to your account by bank transfer.
-If your bank account is not in EUR, you can cut some currency conversion costs by using Transferwise.
-If you don’t have a Transferwise account, you can open one here.

 The website’s user interface is very simple.
 It has a list of available projects, and each project has its separate page with the purpose of the loan, loan term, interest rate, collateral and other details.

 The project page contains also the real estate development documentation, including building plans, balance sheet, SWOT analysis.

 When you’ve made up your mind, you can select the amount you want to invest and that’s it.

 There’s no auto-invest tool and no secondary market where you could sell your investment to other users.

 It feels like this website needs a bit more work in order to catch up with other similar platforms.